Artaxerxes II: Name and etymology

 Greek authors gave Artaxerxes II the epithet "Mnemon" (Μνήμων; abiataka), meaning "remembering" or "having a good memory."

 Historiography

-The life and reign of Artaxerxes II is mostly attested in classical Greek sources, which generally focuses on the history of the western front.
-However, due to Artaxerxes II's younger brother Cyrus the Younger recruiting many Greeks during his rebellion against his brother, the reign of Artaxerxes II is well documented until Cyrus' death at the Battle of Cunaxa in 401 BC.
-Following that, detailed information on the rest of Artaxerxes II's reign become much more sparse.
+The life and reign of Artaxerxes II is attested mostly in classical Greek sources, which generally focus on the history of the western front.
+However, due to Artaxerxes II's younger brother Cyrus the Younger's recruiting many Greeks during the latter's rebellion, the reign of Artaxerxes II is well documented until Cyrus' death at the Battle of Cunaxa in 401 BC.
+Following that date, information on the rest of Artaxerxes II's reign becomes much more sparse.

 Plutarch, when writing his Life of Artaxerxes II, used Ctesias, Dinon, Xenophon, and a few others as references.
-The work is the only biography of an Achaemenid king.
-According to the modern historian Carsten Binder, Plutarch's work is an "eloquent but hardly reliable source of information" and that it "should be treated with the greatest caution".
+Plutarch's is the only ancient biography of an Achaemenid king.
+According to the modern historian Carsten Binder, Plutarch's work is an "eloquent but hardly reliable source of information" and it "should be treated with the greatest caution."